SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 - "Hi Bob, do you have a sec?"
 - "Ping"

 Instead of doing this, just ask the question!

 Asking your question before getting any reply allows **asynchronous communication**.
 If the other party is away, and you leave before they come back, they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

+Even better, don't start cold if the conversation has a history...
+Remember everyone likes breathing space, so say:
+- "Calling in 5 minutes.
+See the PBI: \[URL\]
+- "Calling in 5 minutes.
+See email subjecT: \[Email subject\]

 More info: [noohellow.net](https://nohello.net/)